 My love of photography began when I read The Eye of Eisenstaedt.
-Shortly after that, my aunts Margaret, Julia, and Evelyn gave me a Kodak Instamatic camera for Christmas.
+Shortly after that, my aunts Margaret, Julia, and Evelyn gave me a Kodak Instamatic camera for Christmas in 1967.

 My photography career began in 1971, when the Glen Park Herald bought my pictures of fellow students at Lew Wallace High School who walked out to protest a teachers' strike that would have prevented seniors from graduating.

 Photography is about using light to preserve life’s most cherished moments and memories, and I rely upon the tonal range and texture of black and white film printed on traditional silver paper to do that.

 My photographs capture and share the joy of living using whatever light is available, on Kodak Tri-X film with quiet and unobtrusive Leica M6TTL and M7 cameras, and a fast 35mm f1.4 lens.

-Prints of my Paris images have been exhibited at Chicago’s Rangefinder Gallery, Stephen Bartels Gallery in London, the Stephen Bartels Gallery-Leica Gallery Joint Exhibit, the Friends of Anton charity auction at Christie’s for the Friends of Anton, Open Shutter Gallery in Durango, and are in the permanent collection at John Rehner Gallery.
+Prints of my Paris images have been exhibited at Chicago’s Rangefinder Gallery, Stephen Bartels Gallery in London, the Stephen Bartels Gallery-Leica Gallery Joint Exhibit, the charity auction at Christie’s for the Friends of Anton, Open Shutter Gallery in Durango, and are in the permanent collection at John Rehner Gallery.

 Inspired by what fellow photographer Bill Allard said after his picture of a tearful Peruvian shepherd boy motivated National Geographic readers to donate over $7,000 to replace the boy’s flock of sheep, “As photographers, we’re always taking pictures, once in a while we get a chance to give back,” I donate my share of the proceeds from my fine art image sales to charitable causes including Secours Populaire Français, Durango's Manna Soup Kitchen, and Multiple Breed Rescue.

 To take a one-minute tour of an exhibit of my Paris images, please click the arrow below.